Florida Reopening Full Plan (Task Force)

 Public Safety Department's Status

-The Town's Public Safety Department lobby is closed to the public as of noon, Friday, March 20.
+The Town's Public Safety Department lobby is open to the public.
 They have implemented additional health and safety precautions to help protect our residents and employees from spreading the COVID-19 virus in our community.
 Portable deep-sanitizing equipment has been ordered for the ambulances, which should arrive soon.
 In the interim, officers continue to use utmost care in cleaning surfaces and equipment manually with hospital-grade products.

 Effective 18 March at 8 a.m. until further notice, prioritization of calls as high or low priority calls is in effect as follows: